Kent27/docs-emobiq/document/function/App/setComponentElAttr/setComponentElAttr.md

-# setComponentFocus
+# setComponentElAttr

 ## Description

-Highlights a specific text in a component.
+Allows users to set a new value for an attribute of a component.

 ## Input / Parameter